dfsp-spirit/wal/README.md

 * Visualization of WAL images in R, including all mipmap levels (requires a palette).
 * Export of WAL images to PNG and JPEG format files (requires a palette).
 * Two important palettes are included: the Q1 and Q2 palettes.
+* Writing of a WAL image instance to a new file in WAL format.

 ## References